Elements

 <% end %>TIP

-Instead of passing the size of an image into the EssencePicture as shown above, you should consider to use static ingredient settings instead.
+Instead of passing the size of an image inline, you should consider using static ingredient settings instead.

-The first hash is the options the second one the html_options passed to the wrapper of the ingredient.
-If you only want to pass html_options you need to pass an empty hash as second argument.
+The first hash is the options, the second is the html_options passed to the ingredient's wrapper.
+If you only want to pass html_options, you need to pass an empty hash as the first argument.

 <%= element_view_for(element) do |el| %>